-On 14 September 2011, the ATO released a draft SMSF ruling clarifying the rules applying to limited recourse borrowing arrangements, and in May 2012, a final ruling was published: SMSFR 2012/1, “Self Managed Superannuation Funds: limited recourse borrowing arrangements – application of key concepts.
+On 14 September 2011, the ATO released a draft SMSF ruling clarifying the rules applying to limited recourse borrowing arrangements, and in May 2012, a final ruling was published: SMSFR 2012/1, “Self-managed superannuation funds: limited recourse borrowing arrangements – application of key concepts.”

-The final ruling (as did the draft ruling) deals mainly with real estate and SMSF borrowing.
+The final ruling (as did the draft ruling) deals mainly with real estate and SMSF borowing.
 The good news for many SMSF investors is that the ATO’s interpretation of what SMSF trustees can do to maintain properties subject to a LRBA provides greater investment opportunities.
 For example, the ATO has clarified that it is possible to borrow via a LRBA and invest in an older investment property, and to renovate (but not ‘improve’) this property using borrowed money under the existing LRBA, under certain circumstances.

 SMSF borrowing rules